ZeroSharp/zerosharp.github.com/source/_posts/2016-02-01-serverless-framework-part-4-connecting-the-parts.markdown

 categories: [serverless, aws, typescript, mocha]
 description: An introduction to the Serverless framework.
 Making it easy to use Amazon Lambda to build highly scalable apps cheaply.
 We connect up all the parts, Serverless, Typescript, Mocha and AWS.
 ---
 This is part of an ongoing series about the [Serverless framework](https://github.com/serverless/serverless): [Part 1](/serverless-framework-part-1-up-and-running/), [part 2](/serverless-framework-part-2-typescript-and-mocha/), [part 3](/serverless-framework-part-3-the-guts/).

+## New version 0.3.1 ##
+{% highlight Edit: since the original version of this post, a new version 0.3.1 of Serverless was released.
+I have updated the tutorial below to reflect the newer version.
+Also, [TSD has been deprecated](https://github.com/DefinitelyTyped/tsd/issues/269) in favour of [Typings](https://www.npmjs.com/package/typings) so I've updated to use Typings instead. %}
+All parts have been updated for the latest version of the framework 0.3.1.

 ## The Password of the Day Generator class ##